 - 5.2.1 The REB Chair or designee must be notified if an organizational COI relating to the REB is declared or discovered: - 5.2.2 The REB Chair or designee must be notified immediately if any organizational employee attempts to, or appears to attempt to, influence the research ethics review process or to obtain preferential treatment; - 5.2.3 The REB Chair or designee will review the available information to determine if a conflict exists, and to determine those aspects of the COI that might reasonably affect human participant protection; - 5.2.4 The REB Chair or designee may require a management plan, which may include actions to eliminate or to mitigate the conflict.
-Required actions may include, but are not limited to: - Divestiture or termination of relevant economic interest, - Recusal of REB Office Personnel whose job status or compensation is impacted by research that is reviewed by the REB, - If organizational staff members are involved, inform the appropriate responsible organizational management personnel to develop and implement a management plan for remediation; - 5.2.5 If the REB Chair or designee is unable to satisfactorily manage the COI, or if there are unresolved concerns about any undue influence on the REB, the REB Chair or designee will bring this to the appropriate Organizational Officials for determination of the appropriate course of action; - 5.2.6 In the event that the REB Chair or designee cannot bring the matter to the appropriate Organizational Officials because of an emergent situation or competing COI with the organization, the REB Chair or designee may escalate the issue to the board authority.
+Required actions may include, but are not limited to: - Divestiture or termination of relevant economic interest. - Recusal of REB Office Personnel whose job status or compensation is impacted by research that is reviewed by the REB, - If organizational staff members are involved, inform the appropriate responsible organizational management personnel to develop and implement a management plan for remediation; - 5.2.5 If the REB Chair or designee is unable to satisfactorily manage the COI, or if there are unresolved concerns about any undue influence on the REB, the REB Chair or designee will bring this to the appropriate Organizational Officials for determination of the appropriate course of action; - 5.2.6 In the event that the REB Chair or designee cannot bring the matter to the appropriate Organizational Officials because of an emergent situation or competing COI with the organization, the REB Chair or designee may escalate the issue to the board authority.

 SOP Code Effective Date Summary of Changes

-SOP105C.001 01 July 2016 Original version
+SOP105C.001 15-Sept-2014 Original version

-SOP105C.002 01 July 2016 Version 2 - no changes
+SOP105C.002 08-Mar-2016 No revisions needed

+SOP105C.003 08-Oct-2019 No revisions needed

 Title Signatory Authority

-SOP Code 106.002
+SOP Code 106.003

-Effective Date ective Date 01-July-2016
+Effective Date 08-Oct-2019